Pakistan Locomotive Factory: History

 In January 2016, the Minister for Railways, Khawaja Saad Rafique announced that Pakistan Locomotive Factory is to enter a joint venture with private sector participation.

 Function

 The designed production capacity of the factory is 25 diesel electric locomotives per year.
 The production capacity can however be increased by introducing double shifts.
 Technology for manufacturing of locomotives have been acquired over the years from Hitachi, General Electric, Adtranz and Dalian Locomotive and Rolling Stock Works.
-The factory has manufactured a total of 102 new diesel electric locomotives of 2000-3000 horsepower for Pakistan Railways since 1993.
-26 overage locomotive of 2000-2400 horsepower have also been rehabilitated.
-Different spare parts of locomotives are also being manufactured.
+Since 1993, the factory has manufactured a total of 102 new 2000-3000 hp diesel-electric locomotives for Pakistan Railways.
+It has also refurbished 26 outdated locomotives of 2000-2400 hp.
+Various spare parts for locomotives are also manufactured.